forfuturellc/node-sequential-ids/README.md

         * `store`:
             * a function that will be called to store the IDs on disk for persistence.
             * the function is passed an array of IDs that have been generated.
-            * repeatedly storing the last id is useful to know where to start from in the next session.
+            * repeatedly storing the last ID is useful to know where to start from in the next session.
             * Defaults to `null`.
         * `store\_freq`:
             * frequency at which the store function should be called.